bcaffo/regmodsbook/manuscript/01_introduction.md

 Our goal is exactly to use the origin as a pivot point and pick the line that minimizes the sum of the squared vertical distances of the points to the line.
-Use R studio's  manipulate function to experiment Subtract the means so that the origin is the mean of the parent and children heights.
+Use R studio's  manipulate function to experiment subtract the means so that the origin is the mean of the parent and children heights.

 {title="Code for plotting the data.", lang=r, line-numbers=off}
 ~~~
+library(manipulate)
+library(UsingR)
+data(galton)
 y <- galton$child - mean(galton$child)
 x <- galton$parent - mean(galton$parent)
 freqData <- as.data.frame(table(x, y))